elastic/examples/Email-Alerting-with-Elastalert/README.md

     ```txt
         user : yourgmail@gmail.com
-        password: yourgmailpwd
+        password: yourgmailpassword
     ```

 4. Logstash

-    Add the `elasalert_logstash.conf` into your `logstash-7.8.0/config/` and also Download the sample logsfile `cpustruck_syslogs.log` in the same path
+    Add the `elasalert_logstash.conf` into your `logstash-7.8.0/config/` and also download the sample logs file `cpustruck_syslogs.log` in the same path

     - Save it

+    - Run it

     ```cmd
          ./bin/logstash -f /path/to/elastalert_logstash.conf
     ```

     This will push the sample logs to elasticsearch and also prints them to console

-5. Test Run it before running Elastalert
+5. Test Run Elastalert

     ```cmd
          elastalert-test-rule example_rules/example_frequency.yaml